-“It’s clear that our current immigration system is broken and badly in need of change.
-Congress must turn its attention to the estimated 11 million undocumented immigrants currently in the United States and enact reform that provides a path to legalization and eventually citizenship, provided they play by the rules and pay their taxes.
-It’s important that we approach the issue of immigration with a sense of urgency, a spirit of compassion, and a commitment to security.”
+“It’s clear that our current immigration system is badly broken and in desperate need of reform.
+Congress must turn its attention to the millions of undocumented immigrants currently in the United States and enact reforms that will help them come out of the shadows and follow a clear pathway to citizenship.
+We must always approach the issue of immigration with a sense of urgency, a spirit of compassion, and a commitment to security.”

 – Rep. Adam Schiff

 America is a nation founded by, built, and made better by immigrants.
 For generations, we have relied on their ingenuity and hard work to make the United States a more prosperous and culturally rich country.
 Throughout his time in Congress, Adam has been proud to support legislation that reflects these values, including creating a fair and meaningful pathway to citizenship for those who are undocumented and reuniting families that have been divided for far too long.